The Best Gloves for Winter 2026—and All Seasons

 Best For: Resort and backcountry skiing, snowshoeing, winter hiking and backpacking in deep cold.

 On numerous days of backcountry skiing from Idaho’s Boise Mountains and Boulder Mountains to Utah’s Wasatch Range, I faced weather that translates to great powder skiing but frequently create discomfort in my chronically cold digits: temps ranging from the single digits to the teens Fahrenheit, with periods of cold wind and snow falling heavily much of the time.
 But through long days out, these gloves kept my hands warm and dry, even when digging into snow pits while evaluating avalanche hazard.
-They also kept my fingers warm on multiple days resort skiing in temps in the single digits—and have become my go-to gloves for the coldest days.
+They also kept my fingers warm on multiple days resort skiing in temps in the single digits—and have become one of my go-to gloves for the coldest days.

 Credit goes to the hydrophobic PrimaLoft Gold insulation—which delivers warmth even when wet from precipitation or sweat—and the three-layer, waterproof-breathable Gore-Tex Plus Warm technology.
 That Gore-Texmembrane not only kept moisture out when skiing downhill, it breathed well enough that my hands never became sweaty, even when I wore the gloves skinning uphill in the coldest temps, keeping my hands toasty when they likely would have gotten too cold if I had switched to a lighter glove (as I would in relatively warmer but sub-freezing temps).